Borneo: Into the Wild

 Me starting the trek with leech socks

-Each day we hiked approx. 10 hours through mud and humidity on trails that barely existed.
-The climbed ropes, rickety ladders and up steep jungle slopes to get to the top of the basin’s ridge.
-My friend and I were the only hikers in the reserve, and we were accompanied by a small team of rangers and porters.
+Each day we hiked for roughly ten hours through thick mud and suffocating humidity, following trails that often seemed to disappear into the jungle.
+We hauled ourselves up ropes and wobbly wooden ladders, scrambling over slick roots and steep slopes to reach the top of the basin’s ridge.
+My friend and I were the only hikers in the entire reserve, accompanied by a small team of rangers and porters who guided us through this remote and unforgiving wilderness.

 Series of ladders set up to climb the ridge